 On October 15, 2020, the City of Madison (the City) issued \$46,725,000 in general obligation refunding bonds.
-Of this amount, \$10,315,000 was related to a current refunding and \$36,410,000 was issued with an average coupon rate of 0.51%, to advance refund \$36,160,000 of outstanding bonds with an average coupon rate of 2.15%.
+Of this amount, \$10,315,000 was related to a current refunding and \$36,410,000 was issued with an average coupon rate of 0.51 percent, to advance refund \$36,160,000 of outstanding bonds with an average coupon rate of 2.15 percent.
 The net proceeds along with existing funds of the City were used to purchase U.S. government securities.
 Those securities were deposited in an escrow account to provide for future debt service payments on the new bonds until the crossover date.
 The bonds are not considered to be defeased and the liability for those bonds as well as the escrow account are recorded in the financial statements.
 This type of advance refunding is commonly called a crossover refunding.

-The District's portion of proceeds in the amount of \$120,269 to advance refund \$119,988 of outstanding notes have been recorded in the City's debt service fund in the prior year.
+The District's portion of proceeds in the amount of \$452,565 to advance refund \$451,508 of outstanding bonds have been recorded in the City's debt service fund in the prior year.
 They have been transferred to the District in 2021 and have been used to refund the 2014 general obligation debt in 2021.
-The District's portion of economic gain is \$6,890.
+The District's portion of economic gain is \$25,927.

-4. Advances From City Funds
+4. Advances from City Capital Project Fund

-The general fund or capital project fund advances funds to the District when the District is in a negative cash position.
-The fund charges the District interest on the advance based on the outstanding advance balance at the end of the year at a rate based on the cost of funds to the City of Madison.
-No repayment schedule has been established.
-There was no advance outstanding as of December 31, 2021.
+The City of Madison capital project fund advances funds to the District when the District is in a negative cash position.
+No repayment schedule has been established and no interest has been charged.
+The advance balance as of December 31, 2021 is \$650,551.